Kulamagal Radhai

 Kulamagal Radhai is a 1963 Indian Tamil-language romance film directed and written by A. P. Nagarajan.
 It is based on the novel Vaazhvu Engey by Akilan.
 The film stars Sivaji Ganesan, B. Saroja Devi and Devika.
 It was released on 7 June 1963.

 Plot

-Radhai is in love with Chandran and they decide to get married.
-While trying to elope, Radhai's sister-in-law Vanaja stops Radhai and convinces her not to elope, which makes Chandran feel betrayed.
+Radhai is in love with Chandran and they decide to elope and get married.
+Radhai is persuaded by her sister-in-law, Vanaja, not to run away from home, which makes Chandran feel betrayed.